Should I Become a Teacher in Georgia?

-Teachers instruct students through the use and adaptation of various methods, including discussions, lectures and demonstrations.
-These professionals can choose to teach in elementary, middle or high schools.
-Teaching can be a tiring and demanding profession, since teachers work on a daily basis with students who are often boisterous and sometimes disrespectful.
-Many teachers also find it to be rewarding, due to seeing students succeed and receiving positive feedback from parents.
+Teachers instruct students through the use and adaptation of various methods, including discussions, lectures, and demonstrations.
+These professionals can choose to teach in elementary, middle, or high schools.
+Teaching can be a tiring and demanding profession, but many teachers find it rewarding when their students succeed.
 Teachers often get the summer months off, since their work schedules follow the school calendar.

 |Degree Level||Bachelor's degree is required; some teachers have a master's degree|

 |Degree Field||Early childhood education; secondary education; subject areas such as English/language arts, mathematics, or biology|

 |Certification||Must take a content assessment exam to acquire certification|